NMSCD/NMS-System-Data-Analysis/README.md

 ## Usage

-The JSON files should be in subfolders of the `data` folder.
+The JSON files should be in subfolders of the `data` folder (you need to create it if it isn't present).
 This Script is intended to analyse multiple regions simultaneously.
 Each region will have its own output csv, and there will also be one global csv.
 The regions are represented by the folders in `data`.

 CLI command to run: